malmanigit/muSim/docs/source/index.rst

-muSim/nuSim is a computational framework for predicting motor related neural activity using recurrent neural newtorks (RNNs) and complex musculoskeletal systems.
-This repo contains code to train multiple musculoskeletal systems using deep reinforcement learning (DRL) and RNNs in order to capture the underlying dynamics used by the motor cortex to generate movement.
+muSim/nuSim is a computational framework for predicting motor related neural activity using recurrent neural newtorks (RNNs) and anatomically-accurate musculoskeletal systems.
+This repo contains modules to train multiple musculoskeletal systems using deep reinforcement learning (DRL) and RNNs in order to capture the underlying dynamics used by the motor cortex to generate movement.